 - The United Quest Card offers an annual $125 United credit, which the United Explorer Card doesn’t offer, and that should be worth face value to most

-- The United Quest Card offers up to 10,000 MileagePlus miles back each year on redemptions, which the United Explorer Card doesn’t offer
+- The United Quest Card offers up to 10,000 MileagePlus miles back each year on award redemptions, which the United Explorer Card doesn’t offer

 - The United Quest Card offers two checked bags free, while the United Explorer Card offers only one checked bag free

 The United Quest Card is the fourth personal card in the Chase & United lineup, and I think it’s the most rewarding.
 While the $250 annual fee sounds high on the surface, the $125 annual United credit should get you half of that value back right there.
-Then there’s the up to 10,000 miles you can earn per year when redeeming miles, along with all of the other ongoing benefits.
+Then there’s the up to 10,000 miles you can earn per year when redeeming miles, along with other ongoing benefits.

 What do you make of the United Quest Card?